seltee/red11/README.md

 # Red 11 Engine

-### Is

-Personal crossplatform 2D/3D game engine I'm creating for development of my indie projects.
+Personal 2D/3D game engine I'm creating for development of my indie projects.
+Primary renderer uses DirectX 9.0c.

 ### Features

+- PBR rendering
+- Lights (Omni, Directional and Spot)
+- Shadows (Directional and Spot only)
+- Simple Physics (Capsule, AABB, Mesh, Convex, Sphere)
+- UI system
-- Support for variety of retro hardware (DirectX 9/OpenGL 2)
+- Support for variety of retro hardware
-- Support for multipls OS
+- Works on Windows 7 and later, Windows XP currently unsupported (Work in progress, problems with multithreading)
-- No additional libraries required to build aside of standard ones
+- No additional libraries required to build aside of standard C++ ones

 # Compilation

-1. Clone the repo, install make tools if you don't have it, install clang++
+1. Clone the repo, install make tools and clang++
-2. Install following libraries:
+2. Run make in root directory

 # Usage

 ### Windows

 Link rtengine.lib with your program and put rtengine.dll into your bin folder.
 You can just reproduce the same building process as the examples.

 ### How to learn

 The easiest and currently the only way is to go through the examples.
 They have comments to explain how to do most of the things the engine capable of and to understand it's architecture

 ### How engine is being developed